0la0/LaTexExamples/README.md

-## Personal Resume
+## LaTex Examples
 ----
+Basic examples for quickly starting documents.

 ### Build Process

-* Install a LaTex and PdfLatex (Such as BasicTeX for Mac OS X)
+* Install LaTex and PdfLatex (Such as BasicTeX for Mac OS X)
-* Run build.sh in the source directory
+* Run build.sh or pdflatex src.tex